 Texas Oncology's Covid 19 vaccine mandate policy requires that all new hires be vaccinated or obtain an approved exemption before their start date.
 More information will be provided to you throughout the interview process.

-Texas Oncology is looking for a PRN Oncology Registered Nurse (RN) to join our team!This position will support the Fort Worth Cancer Center location ( 500 S Henderson St, Fort Worth, TX 76104 ) .
-This nurse will work to support multiple departments at the Fort Worth Cancer Center location.
-This location regular hours of operation are Monday - Friday 8:30am-5pm with no weekends, call, or major holidays.
+Texas Oncology is looking for a PRN Oncology Registered Nurse (RN) to join our team!This position will support the Wichita Falls location ( 5400 Kell W Blvd, Wichita Falls, TX 76310 ) .
+This nurse will work in the medical oncology, radiation oncology, infusion, and triage departments at this location.
+This location regular hours are Monday - Friday 8am-5pm with no weekends, call, or major holidays.
+We are looking for someone who can work as needed for coverage.
 Texas Oncology is the largest community oncology provider in the country and has approximately 600+ providers in 220+ sites across Texas and southeastern Oklahoma.
 Our founders pioneered community-based cancer care because they believed in making the best available cancer care accessible to all communities, allowing people to fight cancer at home with the critical support of family and friends nearby.
 Our mission is still the same today-at Texas Oncology, we use leading-edge technology and research to deliver high-quality, high-touch, evidence-based cancer care to help our patients achieve "More breakthroughs.
 More victories." ® in their fight against cancer.
 Today, Texas Oncology treats half of all Texans diagnosed with cancer on an annual basis.

 Why work for us?